 Yes, Franconia is worth visiting for beer if you are looking for small breweries, Kellerbier, Rauchbier, traditional beer cellars and regional everyday culture.
 It is not Oktoberfest and not a polished craft-beer tourism region.
-It is a region with around 300 breweries, many small and medium-sized producers, historic beer cellars and a beer culture that belongs to villages, taverns and towns rather than staged attractions.
+It is a region with around 300 breweries, many small and medium-sized producers, historic beer cellars and a beer culture that belongs to villages, taverns, Kerwa festivals and towns rather than staged attractions.
+The best experiences are often not the famous checklist items, but a Keller, Brotzeit, village festival, tavern and the local beer in the right place.

 What Franconia is not